wombleton/gitlaw-nz/acts/F/Friendly Societies and Credit Unions Act 1982.md

     *   (b) any society registered under this Part as a specially authorised society and duly authorised to guarantee the fidelity of officers of registered societies or branches.

-    (4) In the case of any registered friendly society which makes provision by its rules in accordance with [clause 8][230] of Schedule 1 for guaranteeing the performance of their duties by officers of the society or its branches, it shall be a sufficient compliance with this section if any officer of the society or of any branch thereof gives the security of the society in accordance with those rules.
+    (4) In the case of any registered friendly society which makes provision by its rules in accordance with clause 8 of [Schedule 1][203] for guaranteeing the performance of their duties by officers of the society or its branches, it shall be a sufficient compliance with this section if any officer of the society or of any branch thereof gives the security of the society in accordance with those rules.

     (5) The Registrar may from time to time, either generally or specifically, review any security or bond given pursuant to this section and may require amendments to the sums secured or conditions applying or both.